Great Turkish War: Conclusion

-On September 11, 1697, the Battle of Zenta was fought just south of the Ottoman ruled city of Zenta.
-During the battle, Habsburg Imperial forces routed the Ottoman forces while the Ottomans were crossing the Tisa River (which is near the city).
+On 11 September 1697, the Battle of Zenta was fought just south of the Ottoman ruled town of Zenta.
+During the battle, Habsburg Imperial forces routed the Ottoman forces while the Ottomans were crossing the Tisa River near the town.
 This resulted in the Habsburg forces killing over 30,000 Ottomans and dispersing the rest.
-This crippling defeat was the ultimate factor of the Ottoman Empire signing the Treaty of Karlowitz on January 22, 1699, ending the Great Turkish War.
-This treaty resulted in the transfer of most of Ottoman Hungary to the Habsburgs, and prompted the Ottomans to adopt a more defensive military policy in the following century.
+This crippling defeat was the ultimate factor of the Ottoman Empire signing the Treaty of Karlowitz on 22 January 1699, ending the Great Turkish War.
+This treaty resulted in the transfer of most of Ottoman Hungary to the Habsburgs, and after further losses in the Austro-Turkish War (1716–1718), prompted the Ottomans to adopt a more defensive military policy in the following century.